cross-org/jwt/README.md

  * Options for customizing JWT creation and parsing behavior.
  */
 interface JWTOptions {
+    // Algorithm to use.
+    // Algorithm for signing should be the same as key algorithm, used to enforce the use of a specific algorithm (can be useful for security reasons). (default: parsed from the supplied key) algorithm?: string;
-    // If true, the 'iat' (issued at) claim will be automatically added to the JWT payload during creation. setIat?: boolean;
+    // If true, the 'iat' (issued at) claim will be automatically added to the JWT payload during creation. (default: true) setIat?: boolean;
     // If true, the 'exp' (expiration time) claim will be validated during creation and parsing. validateExp?: boolean;
     // If true, the 'nbf' (not before) claim will be validated during creation and parsing. validateNbf?: boolean;
-    //The number of seconds of leeway to allow for clock skew during expiration validation.
-(Default: 60) clockSkewLeewaySeconds?: number;
+    //The number of seconds of leeway to allow for clock skew during expiration validation. (default: 60) clockSkewLeewaySeconds?: number;
     //Salt length for RSA-PSS sign and verify (default: 32). saltLength?: number;